It’s that time of year again, the time that often defines a business’s entire year; and digital marketing is a big part of that!

 3. Know what’s trending

 The holiday season is a big one for retailers, so make sure your campaign stands out.
-Make sure it’s professionally branded and executed and targets your ideal customer in the most efficient way.
+Make sure it’s professionally executed, targets your ideal customer and lands on the perfect landing page.

 4. What’s working and what’s not